SafePath Survivor Resources: Our mission is to create a community free of violence through education, counseling, prevention, and advocacy.

 Who is involved?

-Domestic Violence occurs in all social and economic groups.
+Domestic abuse occurs in all social and economic groups.
 Abuse is not more frequent in one class, race or religion.

-Domestic Violence is about power and control over another person.
+Domestic abuse is about power and control over another person.
 Many abusers grew up witnessing abuse or were themselves abused.
 This does not excuse their behavior, however.

 What can I do if I'm being abused?

 Confide in someone.
 There is strength in emotional support and safety in letting someone know what is happening to you.
 You have the right to ask the court for help in keeping your attacker away from you, your home, and your place of work.
 You may also get temporary help in getting custody of your children and/or obtaining financial support for yourself and your minor children.